13th-Sammy/library-java/README.md

 Menu.java :-
 - This creates the GUI menu with a button for each operation. <br>
-- Creates a Jframe, setLayout, add buttons, add actionListener <br>
+- Creates a menuPanel, setLayout, add buttons, add actionListener <br>
 for each button to pair it to an operation. <br>
-- If View Books clicked, calls viewBooks() <br>
+- If View Books clicked, shows ViewBooks panel <br>
 - If Add Book clicked, calls addBook() <br>
 - If Remove Book clicked, calls removeBook() <br>
 - If Search Book clicked, calls searchBook() <br>